 Libby Smith to be Inducted into Vermont Sports Hall of Fame

-Libby Smith will be among 10 athletes to be inducted into the Vermont Sports Hall of Fame (VSHOF) at a dinner and celebration at the Delta Marriott Burlington Hotel on Williston Road in South Burlington on April 25, 2020.
+Libby Smith will be among 10 athletes to be inducted into the Vermont Sports Hall of Fame (VSHOF) at a dinner and celebration at the Delta Marriott Burlington Hotel on Williston Road in South Burlington.
+The event has been rescheduled to Saturday, October 24, 2020.
 Libby is being recognized for her achievements in both golf and basketball.
 Her golf record includes five straight Vermont Women’s Amateur titles from 1999-2003, tying the record for consecutive wins with Mae Murray Jones and Holly Reynolds.
 She was also the runner-up in 1998 and finished 4th in the New Englands in 2002.
 She turned pro in 2004.

 Ticket information for the 2020 induction and dinner will be available soon on the VSHOF website.
 Proceeds from the event go to Prevent Child Abuse Vermont, the designated charity of the Vermont Sports Hall of Fame.